blairconrad/blairconrad.github.io/src/content/Development/2020/05-21-continue/article.rst

 :tags: LibraryHippo, flask
 :series: LibraryHippo 2020

 In each of last six articles I've satisfied one of the high-risk requirements I had for moving LibraryHippo to the Flask framework, with the goal of hosting it on Heroku.
-This leaves three "softer" requirements unaddressed, which I'll do here.
+This leaves three "softer" requirements open, which I'll address here.

+(Aside: It feels a little weird working on this conversion while my local libraries (and many others across the world) are closed due to the 2019–2020 coronavirus pandemic.
+I'm unable to take books out or put them on hold for testing purposes, and it's not clear when the libraries will reopen.
+And maybe I'll be reluctant to borrow library materials for a while after they do open.
+Still, I'm hopeful that the libraries will return to normal, and in the meantime this is a fun project, so I might as well continue the series.)

 Remaining requirements
 ======================